Mileage Compensation Calculator

 The Online Mileage Compensation Calculator is a tool used to calculate the amount of compensation based on the distance traveled during work or travels.

-Mileage reimbursement is usually calculated in the following steps:
+Mileage reimbursement is usually calculated in the following steps using the Mileage Compensation Calculator:

-1. Determine the distance traveled: Determine the distance between the starting point and the destination of the relevant trip.
-This distance is usually measured in kilometers.
+- Determine the distance traveled: Enter the distance between the starting point and the destination of the relevant trip.

-3. Multiplying Rate by Distance: Multiply the set payment rate by the distance traveled.
-This gives the total amount to be compensated.
+- Calculate Mileage Compensation: The calculator will multiply the set payment rate by the distance traveled to give the total amount to be compensated.

 For example: